The Best Colors for YouTube Thumbnails (And Why They Work)

 What colour backgrounds work best for YouTube thumbnails?

-Bright, saturated colours — especially yellow, red, and blue — that contrast against YouTube's light and dark modes.
+Bright, saturated colours that contrast against YouTube's light and dark modes.
+Yellow, red, and blue are the top performers.
 Avoid white or near-black backgrounds, as they blend into YouTube's interface.

 Does colour affect YouTube CTR?

 Yes.
-Colour is the first visual element viewers process, and high-contrast palettes consistently correlate with higher click-through rates.
-It's one of the fastest improvements you can make to your thumbnails.
+Colour is the first visual element viewers process.
+High-contrast palettes consistently correlate with higher click-through rates.
+It's one of the fastest improvements you can make.

 Should my thumbnails match my channel branding?

-Use one or two brand colours for recognition, but vary the supporting colours per video to maintain contrast.
-Rigid colour consistency can actually hurt performance if your brand palette is low-contrast.
+Use one or two brand colours for recognition, but vary supporting colours per video to keep contrast high.
+Rigid colour consistency hurts performance if your brand palette is low-contrast.

 Ready to put this into practice?